 An unconventional system of promotions that relies on time, energy and imagination rather than a big marketing budget.
 Typically, guerrilla marketing tactics are unexpected and unconventional; consumers are targeted in unexpected places, which can make the idea that's being marketed memorable, generate buzz, and even spread virally.

 An alternative to screen printing, heat transfers are like screen printing two or more colors at one time or in the same process.
 Image is screened on a transfer substrate which is then laid directly on the material to be imprinted.
 The image is then transferred from the substrate to the material through the use of heat and pressure.
 Works best on cotton and cotton blends.
+All transfers materials are different to correctly adhere to the surface of which the transfer is being applied to, they are also heat curled at different temperatures.

 A Hex Code, Hex Color Code, or Hex Key is a 6 character code comprised of letters and numbers that will create a color shade.
 A Hex color is expressed as a six-digit combination of numbers and letters defined by its mix of red, green and blue (RGB).
 The first two characters are "R" (Red), the second two characters are "G" (Green), the last tow characters are for the shade of "B" (Blue).
 There are 11 million possible color combinations with this method.
 If you want to print a hex color that does not match a PMS color, you have to print with Full Color Digital Printing.